Orders of $50 or more get free shipping within the US!!

 Create an altar: Make a space dedicated to our new intentions for the season.
 Adorn your space with bright colors, plants, and herbs that promote growth and healing.
 Place it in the sunshine to warm your hearts and minds after the dark months of winter.

-Plant Seeds or Garden: gardening isn't only a seasonal tradition, it's also a ritual to honor this astrological event!
+Plant seeds or garden: gardening isn't only a seasonal tradition, it's also a ritual to honor this astrological event!
 Sing songs to your plants while you give them to the earth.
 Plant food and flowers to brighten up the land!

-Wake at Sunrise: Rise early from bed to glimpse the sun peaking over the horizon.
+Wake at sunrise: Rise early from bed to glimpse the sun peaking over the horizon.
 Awaken your body and mind to the new day with the sun.

 Have a bonfire: All over the world, cultures integrate fire into their celebrations.
-Go outside and have a fire (safety of course!).
+Go outside and have a fire (safely of course!).
 This is a great time to gather loved ones, set new intentions for the season and release them to the flames.

 Spring cleaning: We all know this one, some look forward to the yearly cleanse while others dread this time.
 Cleaning on this day can boost your energy, open the windows and play music while the dust and stagnation of winter months is wiped clean.